binarysculptor/wallet/CONTRIBUTING.md

-Contributing to Liberty Core
+Contributing to Liberty Coin
 ============================

-The Liberty Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Liberty Coin project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.